 Despite recognition that a key purpose of the workforce system is to help people reconnect to the labor market.
-In 2018, only 10% of people exiting WIOA programming were justice-involved.
+In 2018, only 10% of people exiting federal Workforce Innovation and Opportunity Act (WIOA) programming were justice-involved.
 These jobseekers are disproportionately people of color, face significant barriers to employment and are likely experiencing poverty, yet underserved by the workforce system.
-The following changes can address the primary barriers that keep individuals from accessing these training programs, which facilitate access to high quality jobs.
+Policy changes can address the primary barriers that keep individuals from accessing these training programs, which facilitate access to high quality jobs.

 Increase access to high quality jobs.

 At CEO, we know that a job can be a powerful tool in preventing a return to incarceration.
 People of color, particularly women and those with conviction histories, remain overrepresented in the lowest-paid agricultural, domestic, and service vocations.
 Achieving our vision of economic mobility requires government investment and incentives to create more high quality jobs for individuals who are coming home from incarceration.